dotnet/AspNetCore.Docs/aspnetcore/security/enforcing-ssl.md

 The preceding highlighted code:

 * Uses the default [HttpsRedirectionOptions.RedirectStatusCode](/dotnet/api/microsoft.aspnetcore.httpspolicy.httpsredirectionoptions.redirectstatuscode) (`Status307TemporaryRedirect`).
-* Uses the default [HttpsRedirectionOptions.HttpsPort](/dotnet/api/microsoft.aspnetcore.httpspolicy.httpsredirectionoptions.httpsport) (443) unless overriden by the  the `ASPNETCORE_HTTPS_PORT` environment variable or [IServerAddressesFeature](/dotnet/api/microsoft.aspnetcore.hosting.server.features.iserveraddressesfeature).
+* Uses the default [HttpsRedirectionOptions.HttpsPort](/dotnet/api/microsoft.aspnetcore.httpspolicy.httpsredirectionoptions.httpsport) (443) unless overridden by the `ASPNETCORE_HTTPS_PORT` environment variable or [IServerAddressesFeature](/dotnet/api/microsoft.aspnetcore.hosting.server.features.iserveraddressesfeature).

 > [!WARNING]
 >A port must be available for the middleware to redirect to HTTPS.
 If no port is available, redirection to HTTPS does not occur.
 The HTTPS port can be specified by setting: